mads-hartmann/mads-hartmann.com/sites/computer.mads-hartmann.com/src/pages/index.md

 <p>I use the following <strong>built-in extensions</strong></p>
 <ul>
 <li><strong>Search Emoji &amp; Symbols</strong><br>I use this <strong>all the time</strong>.
 I have this mapped to ^⌘Space so that it overwrites the default Emoji picker in macOS</li>
 <li><strong>Navigation</strong><br>I primarily use the “Search Menu Items” command.
 It’s the best.
-Allows you to use Raycast to search through the menu items of whatever application you have focused at the time.</li>
+Allows you to use Raycast to search through the menu items of whatever application you have focused at the time.
+I have it bound to “⌘.”</li>
 <li><strong>Window Management</strong><br>I use this a ton for very basic window management.
 “Center” is mapped to ⌘⌥C, “Left Half” to ⌘⌥←, “Right Half” to ⌘⌥←, and Maximize ⌘⌥↵.</li>
 </ul>
 <p>I use the following extensions from the <a href="https://www.raycast.com/store">Raycast Store</a>:</p>